aryeelab/bisulfite-seq-tools/README.md

 ## Alignment and methylation calling
-In order to perform alignment and methylation calling choose *bismark_rrbs*, *bismark_wgbs* or *bismark_hsbs* method configuration.
+In order to perform alignment and methylation calling choose *bismark_pool_rrbs*, *bismark_pool_wgbs* or *bismark_pool_hsbs* method configurationwith appropriate reference genome suffix.
 As the name indicates
-*bismark_rrbs* is for samples that are generated from Reduced Representation Bisulfite Sequencing (RRBS) with Mspl digestion and *bismark_wgbs* is for data generated from Whole Genome Bisulfite Sequencing (WGBS). *bismark_hsbs* is for data generated from Hybrid Selection Bisulfite Sequencing (HSBS).
+*bismark_pool_rrbs* is for samples that are generated from Reduced Representation Bisulfite Sequencing (RRBS) with Mspl digestion and *bismark_pool_wgbs* is for data generated from Whole Genome Bisulfite Sequencing (WGBS). *bismark_pool_hsbs* is for data generated from Hybrid Selection Bisulfite Sequencing (HSBS).
+These worflows can also combine fastq files from multiple lanes if the samples are sequenced that way.

 1) Upload the fastq files to the Google cloud bucket
+2) Upload additional files such as target coverage bed file for HSBS sequencing
-2) In the FireCloud workspace choose *bismark_rrbs*, *bismark_wgbs* or *bismark_hsbs* method configuration
+3) In the FireCloud workspace choose *bismark_pool_rrbs*, *bismark_pool_wgbs* or *bismark_pool_hsbs* method configuration
-3) In order to change the reference genome index, click **Edit Configuration** and change the genome_index in the list of inputs. chrom_sizes input should also be changed according to the species and genome build of interest
+4) In order to change the reference genome index, click **Edit Configuration** and change the genome_index in the list of inputs. chrom_sizes input should also be changed according to the species and genome build of interest
-4) Change other parameters according to preference
+5) Change other parameters according to preference
-4) Press *Launch Analysis* in upper right hand corner
+6) Press *Launch Analysis* in upper right hand corner
-5) Choose the participants from the list of files
+7) Choose the participants from the list of files
-6) Click **Launch**
+8) Click **Launch**

 If you are interested in conducting alignment and methylation calling for entire participant set.
 Choose the participant set and in the box below Define the expression provide *this.participants*